ricdikulous/imx-unity-game-lessons/lessons/13-Equipping-the-NFT-Accessories/README.md

 ## Updating Game Mechanics

-Update the `LoadoutState.cs` class with a function to fetch the player's NFTs and update the PlayerData
+Update the `LoadoutState.cs` class with a function to fetch the player's NFTs and update the PlayerData:

 ```csharp
 public async void FetchAccessoryNFTs() {